Skip to Content

 All New Zealand public hospitals provide free health care to New Zealand citizens and residents.
 While visitors to this country can utilise the services of the public hospital, they must pay for that care.
 While our public hospitals handle all the serious and acute medical conditions requiring hospitalisation, we also have private hospitals which deal with the non-urgent hospital care that people need, such as a vast array of non-urgent surgery.
 Everyone, New Zealanders and visitors alike, must pay to utilise these private hospitals.

 The vast majority of primary health care in New Zealand is private.
 That means people must pay to visit their general practitioner.
-At Massey University the Medical Centre is partially subsidized by the University which means that you pay much less to be seen by us than you would to be seen at a general practitioner in town.
-Being enrolled at Massey means you have paid a Student Services Levy, part of which is used to fund the Medical Centre, and this further reduces the cost to you when you are seen.
+At Massey University the Health Centre is partially subsidized by the University which means that you pay much less to be seen by us than you would to be seen at a general practitioner in town.
+Being enrolled at Massey means you have paid a Student Services Levy, part of which is used to fund the Health Centre, and this further reduces the cost to you when you are seen.

-General practitioners, like the doctors at the Massey Medical Centre, are generalists.
+General practitioners, like the doctors at the Massey Health Centre, are generalists.
 If you have a particular problem that needs specialised treatment then you can be referred to a specialist.
 A specialist is a doctor with extra training in one specific area of medicine.
 Senior hospital doctors are specialists and they run specialist clinics at hospitals.

 Specialists also work in the private sector.
 They will only see patients on referral from a general practitioner and you have to pay to see them.